Paper Mache Hand Painted Sugar Skulls

-Hand Painted Paper Mache Day of the Death Sugar Skulls 100% Handmade in Michoacan, Mexico.
+Hand-Painted Paper Mache Day of the Dead Sugar Skulls 100% Handmade in Michoacan, Mexico.

-During Día de los Muertos, or Day of the Death, festivities sugar skulls are a well-known part of the celebration and can be seen decorating ofrendas (offerings) to represent the deceased.
+During Día de Los Muertos or Day of the Dead, festivities sugar skulls are a well-known part of the celebration and can be seen decorating ofrendas (offerings) to represent the deceased.
 Traditional sugar skulls are made of granulated white sugar and are exactly what the name indicates: skull-shaped sugar.
-However, other materials are used to represent sugar skulls such as clay, wood and paper mache.
+However, other materials are used to represent sugar skulls such as clay, wood, and paper mache.

-These delicately made sugar skulls are hand painted and shaped by artisans in Michoacan, Mexico.
-This is the perfect piece to add decorative accents during these season, to decorate your ofrenda while on Day of the Death celebrations and continue to add a special Mexican touch in other times of the year, it will display your original and good taste.
+These delicately made sugar skulls are hand-painted and shaped by artisans in Michoacan, Mexico.
+This is the perfect piece to add decorative accents during this season, to decorate your ofrenda while on Day of the Dead celebrations, and continue to add a special Mexican touch at other times of the year, it will display your original and good taste.

-- Made of paper mache, with plastic base to provide shape and stability.
+- Made of paper mache, with a flat base to provide shape and stability.

 - Hand Painted.